ZiweiGu/games-for-fun/README.md

-# games-for-fun
+# Games Demo
-A collection of games built with pygame, including the source code for a series of educational Intro-to-CS residential programs hosted at Clara Dickson Hall, Cornell University
+A collection of games built with Python during the Coding for Beginners residential program series hosted at Clara Dickson Hall, Cornell University

 ## Coding for Beginners - Creating a Game with Python in 15 Minutes
 1. Snake